High-risk · Article 6 · Annex III

 GuidelineEU

-Draft Guidelines for Classification of High-Risk AI Systems
+Draft Guidelines for High-Risk AI Systems

 The EU Commission's draft guidelines assist providers, deployers and authorities in assessing whether an AI system qualifies as high-risk.
-They explain criteria under Article 6 of the AI Act and provide practical examples.
+They explain the criteria under Article 6 of the AI Act and provide practical examples.

 Source: European Commission